gs1/GS1_DigitalLink_Resolver_CE/README.md

 strings in the .ini file in each of the dataentry-web-server and id-web-server (see their respective README.md files).

 ##### A note on Microsoft Azure
-The MongoDB code in these web servers are 100% compatible with the Microsoft Azure COSMOS DB service.
+The MongoDB library/driver code used in the id-web-server and dataentry-web-server containers are 100% compatible with the Microsoft Azure COSMOS DB database service.
 You simply change the connection string as if you were using a MongoDB local or cloud server.
-However you must ass the following string text to the end of the connection string for it to work properly:
+However you must add the following string text to the END of the connection string for it to work properly: <pre>&retryWrites=false</pre>

 #### Disk volumes
 Three 'disk' volumes are created for internal use by the service database.
 Volume <i><b>gs1resolver-dataentry-volume</b></i> stores the SQL database and <i><b>gs1resolver-document-volume</b></i>